 This simple example suggests that clock nonidealities might significantly affect the delay analysis of time-sensitive networks with regulators.
-It has raised concerns and discussions in the ongoing standardization process of IEEE ATS [18].
-In this paper, we provide theoretical foundations to the problem and we determine to what extend delay analyses are affected in non-synchronized and synchronized networks.
+In this paper, we determine to what extend this holds, in non-synchronized and synchronized networks, and if required, to propose some fixes.
 Our main contributions are:

-• We propose a time model for non-synchronized and synchronized networks; it can be used for computation of latency bounds.
-Using the example of TSN, we show that the model parameters can easily be obtained from industrial requirements.

-• To compute latency bounds when clocks are nonideal, we propose a toolbox to be used with other network calculus results.

-• In non-synchronized networks, we show that the configuration of regulators must be adapted to take into account the clock imperfections.
-If not adapted, we prove that regulators can yield unbounded latencies or unexpected packet losses.

-• For non-synchronized networks, we refine and provide a formal justification for the method proposed in [18, Annex V.8] for configuring the regulators and for avoiding the problem mentioned above.
-This rate- and burst-cascade method increases the rate and burst tolerance at every regulator along the path of a flow; it requires that the parameters of a regulator depend on the position of the regulator along the flow path, thus it adds complexity to the control plane.
+- We propose a time model for non-synchronized and synchronized networks; it can be used for computation of latency bounds.
+Using the example of TSN, we show that the model parameters can easily be obtained from industrial requirements. - To compute latency bounds when clocks are nonideal, we propose a toolbox to be used with other network calculus results. - In non-synchronized networks, we show that the configuration of regulators must be adapted to take into account the clock imperfections.
+If not adapted, we prove that regulators can yield unbounded latencies or unexpected packet losses. - For non-synchronized networks, we propose and analyze two methods for configuring the regulators and for avoiding the problem mentioned above.
+One method, rate and burst cascade, increases the rate and burst tolerance at every regulator along the path of a flow; it requires that the parameters of a regulator depend on the position of the regulator along the flow path, thus it adds complexity to the control plane.
 It applies to both PFR and IR.
-We propose an alternative method, asynchronous dual arrival-curve method (ADAM), that uses the same regulator parameters at all re-shaping points on the flow path thus makes the control plane simpler; it applies to PFR only.
-We also compare the delay bounds obtained with each method, but we leave to future work the practical evaluation of the two methods.
+The second method, asynchronous dual arrival-curve method, uses the same regulator parameters at all re-shaping points on the flow path thus makes the control plane simpler; it applies to PFR only. - In synchronized networks, we compute a bound on the delay penalty imposed by PFRs.
+In tightly-synchronized networks, this penalty is small compared to latency bounds, and the current practice of ignoring it is adequate.
+In contrast, in loosely-synchronized networks, we show an example where the delay penalty can be significant thus should be taken into account.